ttyzero/tzpipe/README.md

 ### Listening:

-tzpipe always needs a verb (send | listen)  and a minibus channel name to operate on, with no other parameters this listens on the selected channel and outputs to stdout.
+tzpipe always needs a verb (send | listen)  and a minibus channel name to operate on, with no other parameters this listens on the selected channel and outputs to `STDOUT`.

 Here we connect to a ficticious channel that is being sent random animals:
 ```sh